 Compared to traditional WANs, SD-WANs can manage multiple types of connections, including MPLS, broadband, LTE and others, as well as support applications hosted in data centers, public and private clouds, and SaaS services.
 SD-WAN can route application traffic over the best path in real time.
 In the case of cloud, SD-WAN can forward internet- and cloud-bound traffic directly out to the branch without backhauling.

 VPNs are a great cost-effective solution for organizations that support remote working (i.e., work from home).
 VPNs secure remote workforces by providing a secure connection to the organization’s network.
 However, VPNs can’t match up to SD-WAN in cost, performance or reliability.
 When scaling a large remote workforce, the complexity and latency of a VPN outweighs the cost benefits.
 SD-WAN offers optimized performance features like quality of service (QoS) and application routing, embracing the cloud in a way that’s impossible with VPN.
 Whereas VPNs rely on the public internet for speed and bandwidth, SD-WANs offer enterprises the comfort of service-level agreements (SLAs) for performance.

 SD-WAN offers many benefits to geographically distributed organizations, including:

 Simplicity: Because each device is centrally managed, with routing based on application policies, WAN managers can create and update security rules in real time as network requirements change.
-In addition, combining SD-WAN with zero-touch provisioning – a feature that helps automate the deployment and configuration processes – organizations can further reduce the complexity, resources and opex required to turn up new sites.
+By combining SD-WAN with zero-touch provisioning – which helps automate deployment and configuration processes – organizations can further reduce the complexity, resources and opex required to turn up new sites.